All Episodes

 So they sent him back.

-Lincoln put his opponents in jail to say that he was bipartisan.
+Lincoln put his opponents in jail.

-He was so singularly focused on preserving the Union that he didn't even tolerate dissent in his own ranks about it.
+To say that he was bipartisan, he was so singularly focused on preserving the Union that he didn't even tolerate dissent in his own ranks about it.

 He fired generals who couldn't get things done until he found one that could.

-And by the way, everybody says they found Ulysses Grant, the only guy that could finally pull this off was an alcoholic.
+The only guy that could finally pull this off was an alcoholic.

-He was a reformed alcoholic.
+He was a reformed alcoholic or a recovering, as we say, a recovering alcoholic.

 Yeah.

-You know, only a drunk could have directed the civil war.
+You know, only a drunk could have directed the Civil War.

 Only a drunk could have told Sherman what to do to Atlanta.

-Only a drum so many myths about this.
+So many myths about this.

-I'll tell you what the best thing about this ceremony was today, and I didn't catch This man's name, but I guess he did the invocation.
+I'll tell you what the best thing about this ceremony was today, and I didn't catch this man's name, but I guess he did the invocation.

 And he had more great things to say about Abraham Lincoln than Obama knows.